w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 executed for a predefined treasury amount designated to be paid out.
 The responsibility of assigning a payout address once the specified set of objectives is completed is delegated to the curator.

-The bounty has a predetermined duration of
-{{ polkadot: <RPC network="polkadot" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :kusama }}
-days, with possible extension(s) to be requested by the curator.
+The bounty has a [predetermined duration](../general/chain-state-values.md#bounty-duration), with possible extension(s) to be requested by the curator.
 To maintain flexibility during the tasks’ curation, the curator will also be able to create child bounties for more granularity in the allocation of funds and as part of a nested iteration of the bounty mechanism.

 ### Child Bounties